ASukhanov/apstrim/README.md

 # apstrim
 Logger and extractor of Control System parameters (a.c.a EPICS PVs).
-Analog of SDDS writer.

 - Supported infrastructures: ADO, EPICS, LITE.
+- Very fast random access retrieval of objects for selected time interval.
+- Nonhomogeneous and homogeneous data are processed equally fast.
+- Scalar and vector data could be mixed.
+- Data with different updating frequency can be mixed.
+- Self-describing data format, no need for schema.
 - Efficient binary serialization format.
 - Like JSON.
 But it's faster and smaller.
-- Random-access retrieval of objects from selected time interval.
 - Numpy arrays supported.
 - Fast online compression.
 - Basic plotting of the logged data.

 ## Installation
-Dependencies: **msgpack, msgpack-numpy, caproto, lz4framed**.
+Dependencies: **msgpack, caproto, lz4framed**.
 These packages will be installed using pip:

     pip3 install apstrim